 But a Pennsylvania wills lawyer can help you take the right course of action depending on your circumstances.
 Consult an estate lawyer the moment you think of revoking your will.

-A typical will consist of:
+A typical will consists of:

 A trusted Pennsylvania wills lawyer can help you create your will.